Xiphopenaeus kroyeri

-Xiphopenaeus kroyeri, commonly called the Atlantic seabob, is a commercially important prawn.
+Xiphopenaeus kroyeri, commonly called the Atlantic seabob, or the Atlantic xiphopenaeus, is a commercially important prawn.
 It is up to 140 mm long and is the most intensely fished prawn species in the Guianas and along much of the Gulf Coast of the United States.

 Description

 Adults grow to 70–140 mm long, with males only reaching 115 mm.
 The rostrum has five teeth near the base, but is smooth along the tip, which is greatly elongated and often curves upwards to varying degrees.

 Distribution and fishery

 X. kroyeri lives in the western Atlantic Ocean from North Carolina to Santa Catarina state, Brazil.
 It is the most important commercial prawn in parts of the United States from Pensacola (in the Florida Panhandle) to Texas, and in the Guianas.
 In other areas, such as Mexico, Nicaragua, Honduras, and Trinidad, the fishing effort is only locally intensive.
 In 2000–2007, the annual catch was greater than 40000 t.